 A safe, confidential place where students can receive limited primary care services.
 The office is staffed by a Family Nurse Practitioner and Registered Nurses.
 There are no fees for the services in the Student Health Office.
 Appointments are necessary - no walk-in appointments will be allowed.
 Appointments can be made using one of these methods:

-- By phone at 914-674-7255

-- Online via your Student Health and Wellness Portal link in Mercy Connect
+- By phone at 914-674-7255 - Online via your Student Health and Wellness Portal link in Mercy Connect located in the Health and Wellness box.

-- Mercy.studenthealthportal.com

 Services offered include: